 Why should you buy this?
 This model has tons of fresh food space, as well as features to keep everything organized.

-A single individual or a couple may not necessarily reap the full benefits of the LG LFXS32726S Mega Capacity 3-Door French Door.
-However, larger households will surely enjoy this model.
-After all, they don’t call it the LG Mega-Capacity French 3-Door Refrigerator for nothing.
-With 32 cubic feet of space, you could conceivably fit leftovers from both Thanksgiving and Christmas inside.
+A single person or a couple may not necessarily reap the full benefits of the LG LMXS30796D InstaView Door-in-Door.
+Larger households, however, will surely enjoy this model.
+With nearly 30 cubic feet of space, you could conceivably fit leftovers from both Thanksgiving and Christmas inside.

-The model also touts a massive freezer to boot.
-At nearly 11 cubic feet, there’s plenty of freezer space to store a war chest of frozen pizzas, surplus meats, and much more.
-Despite the large interior, this model is exceptionally energy efficient.
-The appliance is Energy Star-certified with an annual consumption of just 768 kWh.
+The model also touts an 8.8 cubic foot freezer, with space to store frozen pizzas, meats, and more.
+Despite the large interior, this model is also energy efficient.
+The appliance is Energy Star-certified with an annual consumption of 776kWh.
+Plus, you’ll be able to contemplate your snack choices with the door closed.

 The best for limited space

-Why we chose the Frigidaire FGHI2164QF Gallery Custom-Flex:
+Why we chose the Frigidaire Gallery Custom-Flex FGTR1845QF:

 In smaller kitchens and apartments, square footage is at a premium.
 For these limited spaces, top freezers help cut down on the fridge footprint.
-The Frigidaire Gallery Custom-Flex Top-Freezer manages to make the most of its 20.5 cubic feet of space with clever interior design.
+The Frigidaire Gallery Custom-Flex Top-Freezer manages to make the most of its 18.1 cubic feet (14.1 for fresh food and 4.0 for frozen) of space with clever interior design.

 The “Custom-Flex” door compartments are various bins (a can dispenser, a butter tray, basic shelves, etc.) that clip into a system of rails.
 You can slide the bins along these rails or even swap out units you find unnecessary.
 You can also buy other bins on Frigidaire’s website for added customization.